arabidopsis/typescript-definitions/README.md

 Serde always seems to render `Result` (in json) as `{"Ok": T } | {"Err": E}` i.e as "External" so we do too.

 Formatting is rubbish and won't pass tslint.
 This is due to the quote! crate taking control of the output token stream.
 I don't know what it does with whitespace for example... (is whitespace a token in rust?).
-Anyhow... this crate applies a few bandaid regex patches to pretty things up.
+Anyhow... this crate applies a few band-aid regex patches to pretty things up.
 But use
 [prettier](https://www.npmjs.com/package/prettier).